 It will allow insurance companies to require people who have higher healthcare costs to contribute more to the insurance pool that helps offset all these costs, thereby reducing the cost to those people who lead good lives.
 They’re healthy; they’ve done the things to keep their bodies healthy.
 And right now, those are the people who have done things the right way that are seeing their costs skyrocketing.

 I have led a good life, I have ‘done the things’ in the ‘right way.’So how the fuck did I get here

 Enter your email address to receive notifications for author Kate Shannon Jenkins

-You have been added to the notification list for author Kate Shannon Jenkins
+Confirmation link sent to your email to add you to notification list for author Kate Shannon Jenkins